 - Create a floor plan of the new property so you can plan where all your furniture is going to go.
 Roomle is one of the apps we reviewed that is great for this.

 - It can be difficult to let go of things we’ve had for a long time, but you need to be brutal; Get rid of anything you don’t use and takes up storage room.
-Don’t forget that removal companies charge based on volume.
+Don’t forget that volume plays a huge part in your removal company costs.
 The more you have, the more it’s going to cost.

 - If you need new carpets or any other furnishings, order these now as there will probably be a wait.

 - Think about parking on moving day.
 Is there ample space for a removal truck or will you need to apply for council permits?

 The next stage of the moving checklist involves working out the logistics of the move and notifying the relevant people.

 - You should have a chartered surveyor inspect the new property and inform you of the structural condition and any problems.

 - Talk to your solicitors to solidify an official moving date and exchange contracts.

 - Try and work out a suitable route for the moving day and give it to your chosen removal company – are the roads suitable for removal vans?

 - Organise for the new property to be cleaned when the old occupants move out and before you move in.